Year 6 Transition

 Available to take calls between 09.30am- 12.30pm

-- Lost Property - At St. George’s School, we have a simple rule that, during school hours, all belongings must be stored in lockers, on the wooden storage racks found around the school or kept with the student.
+At St. George’s School, we have a simple rule that, during school hours, all belongings must be stored in lockers, on the wooden storage racks found around the school or kept with the student.
 After school hours, items may only be stored in school inside lockers.
 During holiday times, bags MUST be taken home.

-Any lost items will be held in the Lost Property Locker, in the School Resource Shop, until the end of each half term.
+Any lost items will be held in the Lost Property Locker, in the School Resource Shop, until the end of each half-term.
 After this, any uncollected items are either donated to charity or to the second-hand uniform sale, the proceeds of which are used by the Parent-Staff Association (PSA) to benefit the school.

 To ensure that students will be reunited with their belongings, every single possession and item of clothing that they bring into St. George’s must be labelled clearly and permanently with their FULL NAME.
 Any non-uniform clothing or non-school item that students bring in must be similarly labelled.